 Research

-Solve M.E. invests in innovative scientific studies to address knowledge gaps in ME/CFS, Long Covid and other post-infectious diseases.
+The Solve ME/CFS Initiative (Solve M.E.) was the first private funder of ME/CFS research in the U.S., investing in innovative scientific studies to address knowledge gaps in ME/CFS, Long Covid, and other associated conditions.
 We fund a portfolio of research projects at some of the most prestigious medical centers and research laboratories in the United States and abroad.
 We partner with leading experts in the field and build new collaborations.

 Solve M.E. invests in translational research — research that transforms an idea into a study, a study into diagnostics and clinical trials, and clinical trials into approval of available treatments.